Student–teacher ratio: Background

 A low student–teacher ratio is often used as a selling point to those choosing schools for tertiary education.
 On the other hand, high student–teacher ratio is often cited for criticizing proportionately underfunded schools or school systems, or as evidence of the need for legislative change or more funding for education.

 In the United States, some states have enacted legislation mandating a maximum student–teacher ratio for specific grade levels, particularly kindergarten.
 When such figures are stated for schools, they often represent averages (means) and thus are vulnerable to skewing.
 For example, figures may be biased as follows: if one classroom has a 30:1 ratio and another has a 10:1 ratio, the school could thus claim to have a 20:1 ratio overall.
 In schools, such ratios are indicative of possible staff changes.
-If the student–teacher ratio is 50:1, the school will probably consider hiring a few teachers.
+If the student–teacher ratio is 50:1, the school will probably consider hiring more teachers.
 If the ratio is very low, classes could be combined and teachers fired.
 In extreme cases, the school may close due to its apparent redundancy.

 Classes with too many students are often disruptive to education.
 Also, too many students in a class results in a diverse field of students, with varying degrees of learning ability.
 Consequently, the class will spend time for less academic students to assimilate the information, when that time could be better spent progressing through the curriculum.
 In this way, student–teacher ratios are compelling arguments for advanced or honors classes.